stinkydev/cachearoo-cpp/README.md

 - Enable connection pooling for high-throughput scenarios
 - Consider using async operations for better concurrency
 - Use binary events for large data transfers
-- Always call `Close()` before destroying the client to ensure proper cleanup
+- Always call `close()` before destroying the client to ensure proper cleanup

 ## Best Practices

 ### Proper Cleanup

-Always call `Close()` on the client before it goes out of scope to ensure proper cleanup of connections and threads:
+Always call `close()` on the client before it goes out of scope to ensure proper cleanup of connections and threads:

 ```cpp
 {